-Loft conversion height has always been a crucial part of homes in the UK.
+Loft conversion height has always been a crucial part of homes in London.
 A few homes have an absolute attic, not a converted one.
 However, it takes a lot of skills and planning before converting a loft.
 Additionally, you can have many conversion choices.
 You can convert it into a library, a gym, a bedroom, or office space.
 However, this article has brought forward a crucial type of loft conversion that can be a great option to add space.
 Low headroom loft conversions have been in practice for years, and we have a complete guide on loft conversion with low headroom for you.
 Let’s get started!

 How to convert loft?